nfroze/nfroze/README.md

 ### 💼 About

 Former Police Constable who transitioned into cloud infrastructure development through intensive self-directed learning.
-Over 8 months, I built 20 cloud infrastructure projects while documenting the journey publicly.
+Over 8 months, I built 20 cloud infrastructure projects whilst documenting the journey publicly.
 Created a 1,250+ person professional network on LinkedIn with 500,000+ post impressions, helping engineers at all levels navigate career transitions and AI-assisted workflows.

 Now positioned in the North East as the region transforms into Europe's AI infrastructure hub (£30B investment, 5,000+ new roles by 2028).
 Ready to contribute to companies building the next generation of cloud and AI infrastructure.